 They may be our best friends, but dogs are still animals and they can bite.
-In fact, dogs bite more than 4 million Americans every year.
+In fact, dogs bite about 4.7 million Americans every year, half of them children between ages 5 and 9.
 One out of every five of those bites causes an injury that requires medical attention, according to the Centers for Disease Control.
-Children between the ages of 5 and 9 are the most frequent dog bite victims.
 Children are also more likely than adults to be injured by a dog bite.

 Although strays or other strange dogs can bite, most of the time people are actually bitten by a dog they know, which could be a friend's dog or even the family pet.